lpasqualette/portfolioPHDI/README.md

 ## Recommendations:

 + Wealthier countries need to transform their consumption-based societies.
 High levels of consumerism in a linear economy lead to environmental pressure that will translate into climate change.
-    + It is necessary to prioritize healthier and sustainable purchasing habits plus to introduce circular economy to different sectors.
+    + It is necessary to prioritize healthier and sustainable purchasing habits plus to introduce circular economy to different industry sectors.

 + The dependence on fossil fuels must be decreased through the expansion of sustainable energy sources, such as wind, solar and ocean energy.